 "It's not wrong to ask God for things, but too often we're so intent on what the Lord can do for us, that we forget about what we can do for Him.
 We must remember to ask God, "What can I do for You?" - Lynette Hagin

-It's easy for me to lead a life that is led by my own heart and desires.
+It's easy for humans to lead a life that is led by our own heart and desires.
 It takes humility and strength to seek out the Lord's desire for my day, week, and life.
 It also takes strength to seek God in the seasons where He's not blessing me.
 God made me to serve Him, not myself (Colossians 1:16).
 That means I shouldn't go a day without finding out what it is exactly He needs from me.
 Just as all servants have tasks they are called to do, as a servant of Christ I am no different.
 Something that I've started doing again is on a daily basis asking God to guide me to what I need to be doing.
-Anytime I've made this shift, I've quickly noticed a positive difference withing my walk.
+Anytime I've made this shift, I've quickly noticed a positive difference within my walk.

 One thing I remind myself of is that I am a servant of God, it is not the other way around.
-Being servant minded means a few things.
+Being servant minded means a few things:

 1. I must remember that at all times I am called to love people.
 Yes, even when I am wronged.
 (That's not to say people can't be in the wrong, it's just to say that I have to make sure that I stay in the right heart space, regardless of what someone else is doing or has done.)